VA Survivors Pension

 - Gulf War (August 2, 1990, through a future date to be set by law or presidential proclamation)

-Can I get this benefit as the child of a deceased wartime Veteran?
+Am I eligible for a VA Survivors Pension as the child of a deceased wartime Veteran?

-You may be able to get this benefit if you’re unmarried and you meet at least one of the requirements listed below.
+If you’re unmarried and you meet at least one of the requirements listed below, you may be eligible for this benefit.

 At least one of these must be true: